chouquette/chouquette/_posts/2015-03-05-introducing-libvlcpp.md

 You probably already know VLC.
 As you might know, and as j-b mentionned in his [talk during FOSDEM](http://video.fosdem.org/2015/devroom-open_media/vlc.mp4), «VLC doesn't exist».

 Indeed, VLC is basically a 100 lines wrapper around libvlc.
-This library is the entry point to another one, libvlccore, which is doing all the heavy lifting, coordinates modules with each other.
+This library is the entry point to another one, libvlccore, which is doing all the heavy lifting by coordinating modules with each other.

 libvlc is a public API, and can be used by anyone wishing to add multimedia functionnalities to its application.